Tim Allen, Elizabeth Mitchell & ‘The Santa Clauses’ Cast on Where We Find Them, 16 Years Later (VIDEO) - NewsBreak

 Tim Allen may be able to fill out Santa Claus’ big belly, but can he fill out the massive avocado costume on “The Masked Singer”?
 Robin Thicke seems to think so this week.
 But, before he makes his guess, Thicke had to sneak in a few shots...

-Tim Allen Returns in 'The Santa Clauses' on Disney Plus — Will There Be a Second Season?
+Tim Allen loads up the sleigh again in Disney+ series 'The Santa Clauses'

-In 1994, a simple toy salesman made a Santa-sized mistake when he knocked the real king of Christmas off his roof in The Santa Clause.
-As a result, Scott Calvin (Tim Allen) had to step in Santa's shoes, in order to ensure that every child's Christmas was still magical.
-Now,...
+"The Santa Clauses" doesn't bother trying to reinvent the sleigh, but it does splash a new coat of paint on it, in mostly agreeable and mildly clever ways.
+After three movies over a 12-year span beginning in 1994, Tim Allen is back in a Disney+ series that, at six half-hour episodes, puts some additional cheer in holiday streaming.

 theplaylist.net